wdnameless/mexc_futures_bypass/README.md

 The MEXC Futures Bypass provides developers with powerful methods to overcome standard API limitations.
 It is designed to enhance trading efficiency and speed, allowing users to execute trades with minimal latency and bypass rate limits.
 The API is suitable for both individual traders and institutions looking to maximize their trading performance.

+**⚠️ This is a paid collection of methods.
+Access is provided only after purchase.**

 ## Features

 - **WEB Token Authentication**: Bypass API rate limits using MEXC WEB tokens